Lenny Kravitz discography: Other appearances

 Other notable works in Kravitz's repertoire are numerous charity albums and collaborations with artists of a wide range of genres.
-In 1990, he co-wrote and co-produced Madonna's "Justify My Love" single where he also appeared as background vocalist.
+In 1990, he co-wrote and co-produced Madonna's "Justify My Love" single, for which he also provided background vocals.
 Kravitz sang a duet titled "Main Squeeze" with Teena Marie on her album Passion Play (Sarai Label, 1994).
 Upon her death, he posted a heartfelt tribute to her saying that she had contributed so much to who he is.
-In 1993 he appeared in Duff McKagan's debut album Believe in Me singing lead vocals in the song "The Majority".
-He has participated in numerous soundtracks such as Reality Bites (1994), Austin Powers: The Spy Who Shagged Me (1999), and Bad Boys II (2003).
+In 1993 he appeared on Duff McKagan's debut album, Believe in Me, singing lead vocals on the song "The Majority".
+He has participated in numerous soundtracks, such as Reality Bites (1994), Austin Powers: The Spy Who Shagged Me (1999), and Bad Boys II (2003).
 He contributed tracks to Power of Soul: A Tribute to Jimi Hendrix and Goin' Home: A Tribute to Fats Domino.
 The 2004 album The Unplugged Collection, Volume One features a live version of "Are You Gonna Go My Way".
 In 2008, he wrote "Change" for the Change Is Now: Renewing America's Promise compilation album.
 Two of Kravitz's songs are featured separately on two different albums of the Big Shiny Tunes compilation series ("Fly Away" on Big Shiny Tunes 3 and "American Woman" on Big Shiny Tunes 4).
 He also appeared on Michael Jackson's posthumous track "(I Can't Make It) Another Day".
-Kravitz co-wrote most of the self-titled 1992 album by Vanessa Paradis, which produced the worldwide hit Be My Baby (Vanessa Paradis song).
+Kravitz co-wrote most of the self-titled 1992 album by Vanessa Paradis, which produced the worldwide hit "Be My Baby".